January 7, 2020

 The approach to enterprise technology investments when faced with uncertainty doesn’t really change: align your digital initiatives with your long-term business goals, make sure you can measure your ROI, and then be smart about where you’re allocating funds toward digital transformation.
 Invest when the time is right.
 But even when the time feels wrong, that can be an even better time to do it.

-We’re being mindful of the present moment, but we’re also keeping the long view in mind.
-So maybe we can talk again in a month or so and see where we are then.
+For now, we’re being mindful of the present moment, but we’re also keeping the long view in mind.
+We’ll talk again soon and see where we are then.

 Below is a transcript of our full interview, which included me, Todd, and Kiran Patel, an experienced journalist who was kind enough to help me along in my first interview at OST.